iwang2/Fall_2018/psych_1101.md

 ### Marital Satisfaction
 Tends to decrease with age.

+### Cartensen's Socio-emotional Selctivity Theory
+When we're younger, we interact with people for information.
+When we're older, we seek more emotional stability.
+- older adults do not seek new relationships

 ### Aging
-**Socio-emotional Selctivity Theory** - Cartensen - When we're younger, we interact with people for information.
-When we're older, we seek more emotional stability, selecting relationships and investing in activities that provide emotional satisfaction.

-- older adults do not seek new relationships, and experience lower levels of stress, anger, and worry
+- older adults experience lower levels of stress, anger, and worry
 - younger adults overestimate problems of old age
-- sensory, cognitive loss, seeking emotional selectivity theory
+- sensory, cognitive loss, emotional selectivity theory
 - no evidence for mid-life crisis
 - Alzheimer's Disease is age-related, but a disease (only 29% of people over 80)